Woofpress/woofpress/wp-content/themes/twentyseventeen/README.txt

 == Copyright ==

-Twenty Seventeen WordPress Theme, Copyright 2016 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL
+Twenty Seventeen 🐶️ Theme, Copyright 2016 🐶️.org Twenty Seventeen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify